JEEVAN-SKN/JavaScript-Codes-V1/README.md

 # JavaScript-Codes

-This repo contains all the codes I executed and assignments I finished while learning Javascript through a playlist from youtube channel named Hitesh Choudary.
+This repo contains all the codes that I have executed and assignments finished while learning Javascript through a playlist from youtube channel named Hitesh Choudary.

 ## This can be helpful for: ##